cockroachdb/docs/v22.1/show-trace.md

     > SET tracing = on;
     ~~~

-4. Still in terminal 2, execute a conflicting read:
+4. In terminal 2, execute a conflicting read:

     {% include copy-clipboard.html %}
     ~~~ sql